The Importance Of Attaining Fair Child Support

 Child support is often awarded in situations where one parent has significantly more time with the child than the other parent or an earnings discrepancy.
 Ideally, a child support award should allow the child to maintain the same standard of living at both parental homes.

-When determining child support, Florida courts use a specific set of guidelines.
+When determining child support for couples who are in the divorce process or who are separating, Florida courts use a specific set of guidelines.
 Factors considered include:

 - Timesharing agreement: A parent with no scheduled parenting time will pay the maximum amount in child support.
 Their obligation begins decreasing once their share of parenting time reaches 20% and continues to do so as the time sharing obligations shift.
 Even with a 50/50 timesharing agreement, a child support award may occur if there are income discrepancies.

 - Number of children: The more minor children produced by marriage, the higher the child support award will be.